library(tidyverse)

 - Tell the

-function what our data is. - Tell
+ggplot()function what our data is. - Tell

-how we want to see the relationships in our data. - Layer on geoms as needed, by adding them on the
+ggplothow we want to see the relationships in our data. - Layer on geoms as needed, by adding them on the

-object one at a time. - Use some additional functions to adjust scales, labels, tickmarks, titles.
+pobject one at a time. - Use some additional functions to adjust scales, labels, tickmarks, titles.

 - e.g.

-code, you’re likely to run into problems.
+As you start to run more R code, you’re likely to run into problems.
 Don’t worry — it happens to everyone.
 I have been writing code in numerous languages for years, and every day I still write code that doesn’t work.
-Sadly, R
+Sadly, R is particularly persnickity, and its error messages are often opaque.

-is extremely picky, and a misplaced character can make all the difference.
+Start by carefully comparing the code that you’re running to the code in these notes.
+R is extremely picky, and a misplaced character can make all the difference.
 Make sure that every ( is matched with a ) and every ” is paired with another “.
 Sometimes you’ll run the code and nothing happens.
 Check the left-hand of your console: if it’s a +, it means that R doesn’t think you’ve typed a complete expression and it’s waiting for you to finish it.
 In this case, it’s usually easy to start from scratch again by pressing ESCAPE to abort processing the current command.

 One common problem when creating ggplot2 graphics is to put the + in the wrong place: it has to come at the end of the line, not the start.